mrcnski/believeobey.live/_posts/2025-04-22-evidence-that-enoch-is-scripture.md

 The Charles version states that the tree is planted in the temple, but this does not match {% include inline-verse.html verse="Revelation 22:2" text-after="." %} It also contradicts {% include inline-verse.html verse="Revelation 21:22" %} which states that New Jerusalem does not have a temple.
 It is probably a mistranslation.
 {% endcapture %}
 {% include verse.html
-text="From its fruits life will be given to the chosen; it will be planted towards the north, in a holy place, towards the house of the Lord, the Eternal King." verse="Enoch 25:5" version="Schodde" caption=temple
+text="**From its fruits life will be given to the chosen**; it will be planted towards the north, in a holy place, towards the house of the Lord, the Eternal King." verse="Enoch 25:5" version="Schodde" caption=temple
 %}

 {% include verse.html
-text="To him who overcomes I will give to eat from the tree of life, which is in the Paradise of my God." verse="Revelation 2:7"
+text="**To him who overcomes I will give to eat from the tree of life**, which is in the Paradise of my God." verse="Revelation 2:7"
 %}
 </div>